Crazelu/steganograph/README.md

 ## Allowed file types

-Currently, you can embed messages in:
+Currently, you can embed messages and any kind of file in:
 * PNG images
 * JPEG, JPG images